Ethereum - The Invisible Foundation of Smart Contracts

 Security

-FASB accounting clarity, MiCA compliance frameworks
+FASB fair-value clarity, MiCA compliance frameworks

 Strategic Assessment: